-According to the Digital Ally, the unit incorporates advanced laser-jamming "proof" algorithms, which make it virtually undetectable and potentially unjammable, and is field-updateable via a USB connected PC, meaning no more having to take equipment out of service to load new firmware, threatening the efficacy of all laser jammers today and in the future.
+According to the manufacturer, the Laser Ally incorporates advanced laser-jamming "proof" algorithms, which make it virtually undetectable and un-jammable, and is field-updateable via a USB connected PC, meaning no more having to take equipment out of service to load new firmware, threatening the efficacy of all laser jammers.

-Since the LaserAlly provides this capability seamlessly, it should prove to be somewhat of a headache to manufacturers and owners of laser jammers (although as a percentage of the total driving population, they are a rather minuscule amount) because most officers were not aware of LA's stealth-mode ability or fully understood how to enable/disable the function.
+This should prove to be a somewhat of a headache to operators of laser jammers (although as a percentage of total driving population, they are a rather minuscule amount) because most officers were not aware of LA's stealth-mode ability or fully understood how to enable/disable the function.

-As of August 2010, Digital Ally's new lidar gun was certified for speed measurement and now appears on its approved list of lidar guns for traffic/speed enforcement.
+As of August 2010, the Laser Ally was certified for speed measurement and now appears on its approved list of lidar guns for traffic/speed enforcement.

-We understand that, Digital Ally has yet to be awarded a state-wide contract, but a small number of them can be found in operation in several cities throughout North America, including Boston, Massachusetts.
+We understand that, Digital Ally has yet to be awarded a state-wide contract, but the Laser Ally can be found in limited operation in several cities throughout North America, including Boston, Massachusetts.

-The lidar unit is competitively priced, retailing at $2995USD.
+The Laser Ally is competitively priced, retailing at $2995USD.